Urinary Incontinence in Dogs

 Urinary incontinence is common in dogs, particularly large breed, spayed female dogs.
 Urinary incontinence is rarely a cause for serious concern, and is usually treatable.

-Incontinence is more concerning if accompanied by other emergency symptoms like paralysis, collapse, or excessive urination and thirst.
+Incontinence is more concerning if accompanied by other emergency symptoms.

 Urine trapped in the fur may result in skin irritation, including urine scalding on the inside of the rear legs or on the belly.